WORLDS ALIVE 2026

 Scene Theatre Sydney celebrates contemporary global voices.

-Eight professional actors perform five acclaimed plays never before seen in Australia.
+Eight professional actors performed five acclaimed international plays.

 Directed by Elaine Hudson, as dramatic moved readings